danvk/aoc2024/README.md

 Easy application of search.
 I expected part 2 to be a time-based search (position X, Y becomes blocked at time T).
 This seems easier.

+For part 2, I did a manual binary search, then a linear search.

 ## Day 19

 Part 1: I'll create a graph of allowed letter transitions.
 Wait, isn't that how grep works?
 Uh, this is just grep?